-This course is a survey of American history from pre-history through the Civil War era.
-Topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
+include the migrations to the American history from pre-history firoling interaction warefact topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history.
 This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Social/Behavioral Sciences AA/AS.

-HIS 132 American History II 3 0 0 3
+HIS 132 American History II